 Lack of Evidence that Actions Hindering Discovery: As in the case described earlier, there must evidence that the action hindered discovery of the body.

 Innocence: Even police officers make mistakes, and you may have been arrested based on a misunderstanding or mistake.
-If you did not commit this crime, you need a Georgia Criminal Defense Attorney to help you get the charges dropped.
+If you did not commit this crime, you need a Georgia Concealing the Death of Another Attorney to help you get the charges dropped.

 What are Not Defenses